 It is possible to renew the ETIAS travel authorization.

 If your ETIAS is about to expire, you can apply for a new one online at the end of the validity of the visa waiver.
 It is possible to submit this new application up to 91 days before the expiration date of the current European travel authorization.
 The application process is exactly the same as that followed by first-time applicants.
-Please note your passport should be valid for at least 90 days from the time you plan to enter Europe again.

 - The ETIAS visa waiver is valid for a total of 3 years.